AMA 1999 Neonatal Circumcision Policy Statement: Neonatal Circumcision

 The majority of newborn males in the United States are circumcised, although the percentage varies by location, religious affiliation, and socioeconomic classification.
 The prevalence of circumcision in the United States increased from about 30% in the 1930s to nearly 80% by the early 1970s.
 During this time frame, whites were more likely to be circumcised than blacks or Hispanics.1 While the circumcision rate appeared to decline in the 1970s and early 1980s, rates of more than 80% were described in studies limited to Atlanta and US Army Hospitals.2-4 Estimates based on the National Center for Health Statistics indicate that 61% and 65% of male infants were circumcised in the United States during 1987 and 1995, respectively.5,6 Ritual circumcision is common in the Jewish and Islamic faiths, but uncommon altogether in Asia, South and Central America, and most of Europe.

-Based on recent survey data, 54% of pediatricians, family practitioners, and obstetricians perform at least 1 circumcision per month.
+Based on recent External link survey data, 54% of pediatricians, family practitioners, and obstetricians perform at least 1 circumcision per month.
 Of physicians performing circumcision, 45% use anesthesia, most commonly dorsal penile block with lidocaine (71% of pediatricians, 56% of family practitioners, and 25% of obstetricians).
 Those physicians who reported not using anesthesia cited concern about adverse effects and a belief that circumcision does not warrant anesthesia.7

 Current Specialty Society Recommendations

-Recent policy statements issued by professional societies representing Australian, Canadian, and American pediatricians do not recommend routine circumcision of male newborns.5,8-10 The most recent statement by the American Academy of Pediatrics reads as follows: "Existing scientific evidence demonstrates potential medical benefits of newborn male circumcision; however, these data are not sufficient to recommend routine neonatal circumcision.
+Recent policy statements issued by professional societies representing Australian, External link Canadian, and American pediatricians do not recommend routine circumcision of male newborns.5,8-10 The most recent statement by the American Academy of Pediatrics reads as follows: Existing scientific evidence demonstrates potential medical benefits of newborn male circumcision; however, these data are not sufficient to recommend routine neonatal circumcision.
 In circumstances in which there are potential benefits and risks, yet the procedure is not essential to the child's current well-being, parents should determine what is in the best interest of the child.
 To make an informed choice, parents of all male infants should be given accurate and unbiased information and be provided the opportunity to discuss this decision.
-If a decision for circumcision is made, procedural analgesia should be provided."
+If a decision for circumcision is made, procedural analgesia should be provided.

-This statement modifies the Academy's 1989 conclusion that newborn male circumcision has "potential medical benefits and advantages as well as disadvantages and risks."11 The 1989 statement by the Academy reversed a long-standing opinion that medical indications for routine circumcision were lacking.
+This statement modifies the Academy's 1989 conclusion that newborn male circumcision has potential medical benefits and advantages as well as disadvantages and risks.11 The 1989 statement by the Academy reversed a long-standing opinion that medical indications for routine circumcision were lacking.
 It emerged primarily on the basis of data that suggested circumcision caused a large reduction in the risk of urinary tract infections, particularly within the first year of life.

-In a joint publication with the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists (ACOG) concluded in 1997 that "newborn circumcision is an elective procedure to be performed at the request of the parents on baby boys who are physiologically and clinical stable."12 From the standpoint of ACOG's Practice Activities Division, as a surgical procedure with concomitant pain, the use of analgesia during circumcision is advocated, but the preferred mode of pain relief is not specified (Stanley Zinberg, MD.
+In a joint publication with the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists (ACOG) concluded in 1997 that newborn circumcision is an elective procedure to be performed at the request of the parents on baby boys who are physiologically and clinical stable.12 From the standpoint of ACOG's Practice Activities Division, as a surgical procedure with concomitant pain, the use of analgesia during circumcision is advocated, but the preferred mode of pain relief is not specified (Stanley Zinberg, MD.
 Personal communication.
 September 1999).
-The current clinical policy on neonatal circumcision contained in the American Academy of Family Physicians Reference Manual states: "Current medical literature regarding neonatal circumcision is controversial and conflicting….
-The decision to perform neonatal circumcision should be based on the informed consent of the parents, and requires objective, factual counseling of parents by the family physician" (Available at: www.aafp.org/policy/camp/4.html).
+The current clinical policy on neonatal circumcision contained in the American Academy of Family Physicians Reference Manual states: Current medical literature regarding neonatal circumcision is controversial and conflicting….
+The decision to perform neonatal circumcision should be based on the informed consent of the parents, and requires objective, factual counseling of parents by the family physician (Available at: www.aafp.org/policy/camp/4.html).
 A 1995 Fact Sheet for physicians offered by the American Academy of Family Physicians is currently being revised.13 The British Medical Association has a longstanding recommendation that circumcision should be performed only for medical reasons.14

 Risk-Benefit Analysis of Circumcision